-- (a) As an option, Market Sellers may utilize the temporary cost offer methodology to calculate a generation resource's cost-based offer while developing a new Fuel Cost Policy in good faith for the following: - (i) New gGeneration resources that initiate participation in the PJM Energy Market - (ii) Generation resources transferring ownership from one Market Seller to another Market Seller - (iii) Generation resources that have an expired Fuel Cost Policy - (b) The temporary cost offer methodology shall be comprised of the index settle price, described below, at the PJM-assigned commodity pricing point multiplied by heat input curves submitted by the Market Seller, as described in Manual 15.
+(a) As an option, Market Sellers may utilize the temporary cost offer methodology to calculate a generation resource's cost-based offer while developing a new Fuel Cost Policy in good faith for the following:

+(i) New generation resources

+(ii) Generation resources transferring ownership from another Market Seller

+(iii) Generation resources that have an expired Fuel Cost Policy

+(b) The temporary cost offer methodology shall be comprised of the index settle price at the PJM-assigned commodity pricing point multiplied by heat input curves submitted by the Market Seller, as described in Manual 15.
 Index settle price shall mean:

-(i)-For generation resources that opt-out of intraday offers, the last published closing index settle price shall be used for all hours of the Operating Day. shall be based on the published value at the close of the current business day for the cost-based offer entered for the following Operating Dayequal to the previous day's index settle price for the entire electric day.

-- (ii) For generation resources that opt-in to intraday offers, index settle prices shall be be based on the last published closing settle price value at the close of the current business day for the cost based offer entered for all hours of the following OOperating Day equal to the previous day's index settle price, and updated, and updated prior to the start of the electricOperating Day to reflect the: - (i) 1. last published closing settle price next day settle price, if decreased, for hours ending 11 through 24 for natural gas resources - 2. effective market day's Operating Day's last published closing settle index settle-price, if decreased, for all hours of the Operating Day ending 1 through 24 for all other fuel types - (c) The commodity pricing point and index publication source shall be assigned by PJM in consultation with the Market Seller and with timely input and advice from the Market Monitoring Unit. - (d) A Market Seller may not include transportation, maintenance, operating costs, or emissions adders when using the temporary cost offer methodology. (clarify) - (e) If a Market Seller without a PJM-approved Fuel Cost Policy does not utilize this temporary cost offer methodology to calculate its cost-based offer, the Market Seller shall may only submit a zero cost-based offer.
+- (i) For generation resources that opt-out of intraday offers, index settle price shall be equal to the previous day's index settle price for the entire electric day. - (ii) For generation resources that opt-in to intraday offers, index settle prices shall be equal to the previous day's index settle price, and updated prior to the start of the electric day to reflect the: - (i) 1. published next day settle price, if decreased, for hours ending 11 through 24 for natural gas resources - 2. upcoming market day's index settle price, if decreased, for hours ending 1 through 24 for all other fuel types - (c) The commodity pricing point shall be assigned by PJM in consultation with the Market Seller and with timely input and advice from the Market Monitoring Unit. - (d) Market Seller may not include transportation, maintenance, operating costs, emissions adders when using the Temporary Cost Offer Methodology.